denoland/rusty_v8/README.md

 a prebuilt version of V8.
 We publish static libs for every version of rusty v8 on [Github](https://github.com/denoland/rusty_v8/releases).

-To use these prebuilt binaries use the `binary` feature:
+To use these prebuilt binaries use the `V8_BINARY=1` environmental variable:

 ```
-cargo build --features="binary"
+V8_BINARY=1 cargo build
 ```

-This will cause rusty v8 to download the binaries during the build process.
+This will cause rusty v8 to download the static lib binary during the build process.

 ## FAQ